 The Natural History Model is detailed in the appendix but briefly, we model infection progression upon HIV acquisition in terms of declining CD4 counts, the development of WHO Stage defining conditions and associated mortality prior to ART initiation.
 Upon initiating and adhering to ART, CD4 count decline reverses and the individual recovers from their WHO Stage defining conditions.
 Mortality hazards are associated with each health state, so as ART improves health, the mortality hazard decreases.
 However, if an individual fails to adhere to ART, their health declines as if they were not on ART.

-The model describes the population of Kenya from 1970 to 2030 and begins by creating a of HIV-negative individuals the size and age of the population in 1970.
-HIV incidence is by estimates from the UNAIDS Spectrum Software (developed by the Futures Institute{Spectrum:tl}).
+The model describes the population of Kenya from 1970 to 2030 and begins by creating a population of HIV-negative individuals the size and age-structure of the population in 1970.
+HIV incidence is informed by estimates from the UNAIDS Spectrum Software (developed by the Futures Institute{Spectrum:tl}).
 We start HIV testing in 2004 along with rolling out ART for eligible individuals.
 We used the 2004 WHO Treatment Eligibility Guidelines of a CD4 count <200 or WHO Stage IV {WorldHealthOrganization:2005ws}.
 This is updated in 2011 to a CD4 count of <350 or WHO Stage III/IV{WorldHealthOrganization:2010wj}.

 The Natural History Model was calibrated using surveillance data sourced from the literature.
 A review of the literature was conducted to identify relevant studies that would enable us to calibrate every aspect of the Natural History Model.
 Where possible, data from cohort studies was utilised; although, in some situations data from observational studies was used.
 The full description of each data source used for calibration and detailed methods can be found in the appendix.

 The Cascade Model describes the events and pathways through care for HIV-positive individuals (figure 1).
 Declining health in the Natural History Model drives care-seeking behaviour in the Cascade Model.
 For example, when a patient becomes symptomatic (WHO Stage III/IV condition), they seek care through PICT at a considerably higher rate than before.
-HIV-negative care naïve individuals tested from 2004 onwards through one of three routes: HBCT where individuals are sought and tested at home, VCT where individuals voluntarily attend an HIV-clinic or PICT where individuals seek care due to being symptomatic or having had previous healthcare experience.
+HIV-negative care naïve individuals can be tested from 2004 onwards through one of three routes: HBCT where individuals are sought and tested at home, VCT where individuals voluntarily attend an HIV-clinic or PICT where individuals seek care due to being symptomatic or having had previous healthcare experience.
 Individuals may be tested multiple times throughout their lives and care will only progress if they are found to be HIV-positive.
 The model is described in detail in the appendix.